-Corrective Action 2: Ensure the batteries are inserted properly.
-The proper battery orientation is located on the bottom of the battery cap.
+Corrective Action 2: Ensure the batteries are inserted properly according to the diagram on the bottom of the battery cap.
 Corrective Action 3: Replace the batteries with new, unused batteries that contain a full charge.

 Corrective Action 4: Inspect the battery contact points in both the battery cap and in the sight itself.
 Ensure that they are free of debris or corrosion.